 - Advancement to law school or graduate school to study criminal justice, sociology, political science or social work

-- Federal Investigator (FBI, U.S. Marshal, DEA, Customs, INS, ATF, Secret Service, Homeland Security)
+- Federal Investigator (FBI, U.S. Marshals Service, DEA, Customs, INS, ATF, U.S. Secret Service, U.S. Department of Homeland Security)

 - State Bureau of Investigation (SBI, SHP, DMV)